tomlouismurphy/guillotine/README.md

 This is a game where the rules are likely possible enough for kids to play, but it might not be ideal from a thematic perspective - guillotines and the like.
 Might need a reskin that plays down the death.

 Sometimes people are bad at math.
 Action cards that move nobles ahead 3 or 4 places in the line might be miscalculated by the player, so they'll need confirmation of the place where the card will be going.

+TODO - afternoon, 10/4
+-create button to move selected action card to 0 position in index and deploy card -perhaps a confirmation modal to pop up after action card is selected -create button to take noble
+-in between playing the action card and taking the noble, the action card functionality is disabled